ferg1e/comment-castles/README.md

 # Comment Castles

-Comment Castles is an internet forum that uses whitelist moderation.
-Users write posts, nested comments and user profiles.
+Comment Castles is an internet forum project.
+Users write posts, nested comments and profiles.
+You must follow a user in order to see their content.
 There is an instance running at [commentcastles.org](https://www.commentcastles.org)!

 Other Features: